-Lewis Township, OH
+Lewis Township, Ohio

 Lewis Township is located in the southeastern corner of Brown County along the Ohio River.
 The township was organized in 1807.
 Its name is probably after a pioneer settler.
 The area has 2,400 residents most of whom live in unincorporated areas of the township.